geclos/homepage/content/drafts/junior_interview_tips.md

 Mind you, when I speak about communication I'm not implying you can talk your way through the recruitment process and end up at a cushy dev job with no technical skills to show for.
 At the tech interview, the beans will get spilled and your knowledge boundaries will be put to bare.
-You have to do the work and learn your computer sciency stuff first.
-But, of course, you made it through pre-screening so you do have the skillset required.
+Knowledge communication requires, well, knowldege; You have to do the work and learn your computer sciency stuff first.

+But, of course, you made it through pre-screening so you do have the know-how required.
+Problem is, often developers spread their knowldege surface large and thin, sometimes too thin.
+They learn from repetition and that oftens leads to lack of understanding, which results in poor kowledge communication.

-Problem is, we developers - specially new ones - often learn through repetition.
-We discover a new framework, follow the documentation examples and, with today's tools, we quickly get a pretty decent app up and running.
-We even get _fancy_ stuff out of the box: JSON Web Token authentication, cross-site scripting protection, XMPP... and suddently you get candidates submitting code that looks like this:
+Let's say you, as a candidate, learn about the new fancy framework _du jour_, follow its documentation examples and, with today's tools, you quickly get a pretty decent app up and running.
+You already look like 99.9% of the other candidates.
+You even got _professional_ stuff out of the box: JSON Web Token authentication, cross-site scripting protection, XMPP and what not.
+You start feeling confident about your own code and you end up submitting an exercise that contains code that looks like this:

 ```ruby
 class ApplicationController < ActionController::Base